iMi-digital/magento2-matomo/README.md

 Once installed, configuration options can be found in the Magento 2 administration panel under *Stores/Configuration/Sales/Matomo API*.
 To start tracking, set *Enable Tracking* to *Yes*, enter the *Hostname* of your Matomo installation and click *Save Config*.
 If you have multiple websites in the same Matomo installation, make sure the *Site ID* configured in Magento is correct.

+### Using Matomo Tag Manager

-You can use the Matomo Tag manager instead of Matomo directly.
+You can use the Matomo Tag Manager instead of Matomo directly.
 Set the configuration *Enable Matomo Tag Manager Container* to yes and set the *Container Script Path*.
+For details on how to configure the Matomo Tag Manager, to track ecommerce events, see doc/tag-manager.md

 ## Customization